slakkenhuis/heks/PROPOSAL.md

     There should be a way to say that a particular keyup will trigger something only IF there is no other key being pressed (a so-called "tap").
     There should be an optional modifier too - something that, when typed before or during another key, slightly modifies the action.
+Does the order ever matter when pressing a conjunction of keys?
+What about disabling or passing through all undefined keys - to make a mode that is completely seperate from the usual keyconfig of a program, for example?

 -   There should be a robust way to handle conflicting keybindings.
 (Monoid?)

 -   The software should be able to respond to events that are not triggered by the keyboard: spawning an X window, spawning a virtual terminal, etcetera.